apache/bookkeeper/site/bps/BP-38-bypass-journal-ledger.md

     - Add persistent callback to LedgerStorage

-        Maintain non-persistent entry list and `maxPersistentEntryId` on `LedgerDescriptor` If the entry is 'bypass-journal', the callback for this entry is not null, and it will receives notification after persistent.
+        Maintain non-persistent entry list(necessary for out of order entry arriving) and `maxPersistentEntryId` on `LedgerDescriptor`
+If the entry is 'bypass-journal', the callback for this entry is not null, and it will receives notification after persistent through legerStorage.

     - Extend the force request